-In 2018, the CGC Committee, together with the CEO of the Corporation, developed a new set of individualized scorecards for all senior executives.
-Each scorecard sets out (i) an individualized set of quantitative and/or qualitative annual target Performance Milestones which must be achieved for the applicable tranche of the Equity Grant to vest in that year; and (ii) an individualized set of quantitative annual target milestones which must be achieved in order for a cash award to be made for "extraordinary performance".
-For qualitative metrics, the CGC Committee set appropriate methods of evaluation to determine whether a specific metric had been met.
-The CGC Committee believes that the use of scorecards enhances transparency and better aligns executive compensation with the Corporation's fiscal year performance.
-The CGC Committee reviews and revises the scorecards of the CEO and President on an annual basis and the CEO of the Corporation reviews and revises the other senior executive scorecards on an annual basis.
+As part of the 2017-2021 Compensation Program the CGC Committee, together with the CEO of the Corporation, developed a new set of individualized scorecards for all senior executives.
+Each scorecard set out (i) an individualized set of quantitative and/ or qualitative annual target Performance Milestones which must be achieved for the applicable tranche of the Equity Grant to vest in that year; and (ii) an individualized set of quantitative annual target milestones which must be achieved in order for a cash award to be made for "extraordinary performance".
+For qualitative metrics, the CGC Committee set appropriate methods of evaluation to determine whether a specific metric had been met believing that the use of scorecards enhanced transparency and better aligned executive compensation with the Corporation's fiscal year performance.
+The CGC Committee reviewed and revised the scorecards of the CEO and President on an annual basis and the CEO of the Corporation reviewed and revised the other senior executive scorecards on an annual basis.

-In making compensation recommendations for the President, the CGC Committee relies on the CEO to make recommendations based on his or her judgment of the performance and contribution of the President.
-The first step involves an analysis of the Corporation's performance against budget and on a year-over-year basis.
-From there, consideration is given to the President's performance.
-A detailed formal bonus proposal is presented by the CEO to the CGC Committee.
-The CGC Committee reviews and discusses such recommendations with the CEO and, if determined to be appropriate, recommends approval by the Board.
-In making compensation recommendations for our senior employees, the CGC Committee relies on the CEO to determine if any changes are required to the individualized scorecards and performs an annual assessment of any changes in (i) the qualitative annual target Performance Milestones which must be achieved for the applicable tranche of the Equity Grant to vest in that year and (ii) the quantitative annual target milestones which must be achieved in order for a cash award to be made for "extraordinary performance" each year in connection with year-end compensation decisions.
-See "Corporate Governance - Corporate Governance and Compensation Committee".
+In making compensation recommendations for the President, the CGC Committee relied on the CEO to make recommendations based on his or her judgment of the performance and contribution of the President.
+The first step involved an analysis of the Corporation's performance against budget and on a year-over-year basis.
+From there, consideration was given to the President's performance.
+A detailed formal bonus proposal was presented by the CEO to the CGC Committee.
+The CGC Committee reviewed and discussed such recommendations with the CEO and, if determined to be appropriate, recommended approval by the Board.
+In making compensation recommendations for senior employees, the CGC Committee relied on the CEO to determine if any changes were required to the individualized scorecards and performed an annual assessment of any changes in (i) the qualitative annual target Performance Milestones which must have been achieved for the applicable tranche of the Equity Grant to vest in that year and (ii) the quantitative annual target milestones which must have been achieved in order for a cash award to be made for "extraordinary performance" each year in connection with year-end compensation decisions.
+See "Corporate Governance - Governance, Sustainability and Nominating Committee".